(Photo credit: Uber)

 Amarjeet Chhabra, executive director of the iTaxiworkers Association, was the most aggressive lobbyist for the taxi industry.
 He reached out to City staff or met elected officials 268 times.
 Government relations/PR firms Sussex Strategy Group and Navigator Inc. also worked to sway votes in the industry’s favour.

-The taxi industry focused their efforts on councillors Jim Karygiannis, Janet Davis, and Giorgio Mammoliti.
+The taxi industry focused its efforts on councillors Jim Karygiannis, Janet Davis, and Giorgio Mammoliti.
 All three were vocal supporters of levelling the playing field to ensure taxi drivers could maintain their livelihoods in this new reality of ride-sharing.